proxmox/proxmox-backup/docs/tape-backup.rst

 Tape backups do not provide random access to the stored data.
 Instead, you need to restore the data to disk before you can access it again.
-Also, if you store your tapes offsite (using some kind of tape vaulting service), you need to bring them onsite before you can do any restore.
+Also, if you store your tapes off-site (using some kind of tape vaulting service), you need to bring them on-site before you can do any restore.
 So please consider that restores from tapes can take much longer than restores from disk.